 What age do you have to be to apply for the fellowship?

 Fellows must be at least 18 years of age.
 Applicants who are not 18 by the start of the fellowship will not be accepted.
-Fellows have generally ranged from 18-28, we don’t set an age limit on the upper end.
+Fellows have generally ranged from 18-28, and we do not set an age limit on the upper end.

 Is the fellowship only for current college students or recent graduates?